kkoomen/vim-doge/README.md

 ```

 If you use the above settings and you open `myfile.vue` then it will behave like
-you're opening a javascript filetype.
+you're opening a JavaScript filetype.

 ### `g:doge_buffer_mappings`